infinite-table/infinite-react/www/pages/docs/learn/columns/index.page.md

 </Note>

 <Note>
 <PropLink name="columnOrder" /> is a controlled prop.
-For uncontrolled version, see <PropLink name="defaultColumnOrder" />
+For the uncontrolled version, see <PropLink name="defaultColumnOrder" />

+When using controlled <PropLink name="columnOrder" />, make sure you also update the order by using the <PropLink name="onColumnOrderChange" /> callback prop.
 </Note>

 <Sandpack title="Column Order demo, with firstName col displayed twice">